Niall O’Donnell, Ph.D, Managing Director

-Niall O’Donnell joined RiverVest® in 2006 as a Kauffman Fellow and became a principal in 2010.
+Niall O’Donnell joined RiverVest® in 2006 as a Kauffman Fellow and became a managing director in 2014.
 He focuses on biopharmaceutical, diagnostic and medical device opportunities and contributes to the formation, development and business strategies of RiverVest portfolio companies.

-Niall currently is a board observer at Otonomy, Inc., and Lumena Pharmaceuticals, Inc. where he has been central to the development and execution of Lumena Pharmaceutical’s clinical strategy.
-He was an observer at Mpex Pharmaceuticals, Inc., which was acquired by Aptalis Pharma.
-He also served on the board of Excaliard Pharmaceuticals, Inc., which was acquired by Pfizer Inc. Niall helped co-found and seed Excaliard, as well as develop its clinical strategy.
-He is a co-inventor on several key Excaliard patents.
+Dr. O’Donnell is a board member of Lyric Pharmaceuticals and co-founder of Reneo Pharmaceuticals.
+Dr. O’Donnell was a board observer and acted as interim chief medical officer at Lumena Pharmaceuticals, Inc. where he was central to the development and execution of its clinical strategy prior to the company’s acquisition by Shire plc in 2014.
+He also served on the board of Excaliard Pharmaceuticals, Inc., which was acquired by Pfizer Inc. Dr. O’Donnell helped co-found and seed Excaliard, develop the company’s clinical strategy and is a co-inventor on several key Excaliard patents.
+He was an observer at Mpex Pharmaceuticals, Inc., which was acquired by Aptalis Pharma, and at Otonomy, Inc., which completed its initial public offering in 2014.

 “At RiverVest, we help entrepreneurs bring their life-transforming products to the patients.
 An enormous motivating factor to me is to be involved in some small way at the genesis of a drug or device company that can bring huge clinical benefit to patients.”